sync667/UseTS-AdminBOT/README.md

 - Channel>Access
 - Group>Information

-### Version
-0.1.1

 ### Installation
 You need Sinusbot installed:
 ```
 1. Download UseTSAdminBOT.js and place it in scripts folder.
 2. Restart Sinusbot.
-3. Go to Scripts TAB enable and set all settings for script.
+3. Go to Scripts TAB enable and set all settings for script. (if you want use default messages templates just leave like they are in form)
 That's it!
 ```
 ### Development